 They do provide you with headphones, but I found them to be a little bulky for me.
 I brought my own earbuds and was much more comfortable - just make sure they have a rounded jack.

-The Privy Kitchen Cafe is a perfect grab and sit-cafe.
-It also happens to be where Elizabeth I actually had her kitchens.
+The Privy Kitchen Cafe is located in Elizabeth I’s kitchens.
+It’s ironically now a perfect grab and sit-cafe.

 The Fountain Court Cafe is a beautiful spot for high tea.
 It can be found in a little hidden courtyard, and is a nice opportunity to rest your feet while indulging in one of the UK's most popular traditions.
 They also serve a lovely lunch in a more restaurant-like setting.